limitlessloop/vets.gov-status/scripts/migration_status/Test_New_Project.md

-Team has access to all required tools and environments                 |  Complete   | Working session to complete operations handoff with ITOPs                 |       | Chris Carella's team Provisioning checklist 100% completed                 |       | Checklist under development by CAS; not yet available COMPLETED ALL Provisioning Tasks                       |  Yellow     |
+Team has access to all required tools and environments                 |  Complete   | Working session to complete operations handoff with ITOPs                 |       | Chris Carella's team Provisioning checklist 100% completed                 |       | Checklist under development by CAS; not yet available COMPLETED ALL Provisioning Tasks                       |  Red     |